Lifestyle

 Signs of Dog Cognitive Dysfunction & Dementia: A UK Vet's Guide

-However, many changes attributed to normal ageing are actually signs of dog cognitive dysfunction (CCD), a condition similar to dementia in humans.
+However, many changes attributed to normal ageing are actually signs of dog cognitive dysfunction, or CCD, a condition similar in some ways to dementia in humans.
 Understanding these signs early is crucial for management.

 What is canine cognitive dysfunction?

-Canine Cognitive Dysfunction (CCD), widely known as dog dementia, is a progressive neurodegenerative condition affecting the brains of ageing dogs.
+Canine Cognitive Dysfunction, often shortened to CCD, is a progressive neurodegenerative condition affecting the brains of ageing dogs.

 It leads to a decline in cognitive abilities, resulting in confusion, anxiety, and changes in interaction with the family.
-While it is a complex syndrome with no known cure, early veterinary intervention and environmental management can significantly slow its progression.
+While it is a complex syndrome with no known cure, early veterinary intervention and environmental management may help slow progression and improve day-to-day comfort.

 • Disorientation in familiar environments